|Outline||GWR branch line, circa 1950|

 |Power requirements||1 x 13A socket|

 |Availability||Available for 1 or 2 day exhibitions|

-The club's 2005 Exhibition was the first public showing of the layout, and since then
+The clubs 75th Anniversary Exhibition in 2005 was the first public showing of the

 Based on GWR Branch Line practice somewhere in the West Country, the layout